9. Visualization of accessibility maps

 d

 Figure 1.
-Gesher Theater in Yafo from-accessibility at 22:30, after the performance is finished.
-Calculated with the Transit accessibility → Service area maps → From service locations - Fixed-time departure option.
-Visualized with the Voronoi polygons of buildings (a), and 100m (b), 200m (c), 400m (d) hexagons.
+FROM-accessibility for the Gesher Theater in Yafo at 22:30 (after a performance concludes).
+Calculated using the Transit accessibility → Service area maps → Fixed-time departure FROM option.
+Visualized with building Voronoi polygons (a), and 100m (b), 200m (c), and 400m (d) hexagons.

-The map in Figure 2 presents the region accessibility map for Tel Aviv city computed based on the 200m hexagons that cover the buildup areas of the city:
+The map in Figure 2 displays the cumulative opportunities for Tel Aviv in terms of the total number of accessible buildings, utilizing a 200m hexagon grid that covers the built-up areas of the city.

 Figure 2.
-Transit accessibility → Region maps → From every location – Fixed time departure accessibility map presents the number of buildings accessible in 45 minutes from each of Tel Aviv buildings with the transit network of 2024 that includes the Red LRT line
+Transit accessibility → Cumulative Opportunities maps → Fixed time departure FROM-accessibility map.
+This presents the number of buildings accessible within 45 minutes from every building in Tel Aviv, utilizing the 2024 transit network (which includes the Red LRT line).

 Figure 3.
-The output of the Compare accessibility maps → Service Areas comparison between two to-accessibility transit maps of the Gesher Theater in Yaffo before and after the Red LRT line was established.
-The difference between the two maps (a) and the map of buildings that are accessible in 45 minutes with one of the networks only (b).
-The layer of buildings’ Voronoi polygons is chosen for the visualization.
-The maximum travel time is 45 minutes
+The output of the Compare accessibility maps → Service Areas tool, comparing two TO-accessibility transit maps for the Gesher Theater in Yafo before and after the Red LRT line was established.
+Panel (a) shows the relative difference between the two maps, while panel (b) highlights buildings that are accessible within 45 minutes in only one of the two networks.
+The building Voronoi polygon layer is used for visualization, with a maximum travel time threshold of 45 minutes.